 Top tip: DIY your own small shelves that fit perfectly in the space you have got.
 Check out Wickes and B&Q and look out for things like furniture boards, and planks of timber, or just get yourself a nice piece of wood and cut it to fit the space beside your bed.
 Then use some good-looking shelf brackets to mount them to the wall.

-13. Get a bed with hidden storage
+13. Get a bed with hidden storage for a handy small bedroom idea

 Underbed storage is all very well but what if you need more?
 The key to a small bedroom feeling bigger is to equip it with hidden storage.
 This bed (above, Argos) has storage beneath the bed but also hidden within the headboard (see below), allowing you to create pull-down bedside tables where there's no room for floorstanding ones – or you can shut up the clutter in them every night to keep your space feeling streamlined.